jhu-oose-f22/jobstation/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage/Functionality Description

-For iteration2,
+So far,
-1.  you can CRUD your job posts
+1.  you can CRUD post and group(chatroom)
-- Sign up,  log in, sign out
+- Sign up,  sign in, sign out
   - **sign up**: enter valid username, email, and password to sign up
   - **sign in**: sign in using username and password
   - **sign out**: click Sign out and user will be redirect to the sign up / log in page.
-- Create, modify, delete, and search post
+- Create, modify, delete, and search post/group.
+(Only backend supports these operations.
+Frontend and backend have yet to be integrated.)
-  - **create**: After log in, user can create a new post by clicking the green button `Create Post` on the topright of the page.
+  - **create**: After log in, user can create a new post. on the topright of the page.
 All three fields(title, tags, body) are required to be posted.
   - **modify&delete**: Owner of the post have permission to modify or delete the post, while other users can only view the post.
   -  **search**: Click the magnifier button on the topright to search post.
 All three fields of the post(title, tag, body) are supported for search.

 2. group live chat
 - View existing groups
-- join a group and chat with group members
+- join a group and chat with group members, rich-text supported

 <!-- ROADMAP -->
 ## Roadmap

 - [x] Add SRS

-- [ ] Add Group Chat
+- [x] Add Group Chat
   - [x] Backend
+    - socket, database interaction
   - [x] Frontend
+    - rich-text supported

 - [ ] Add Job Forum
   - [x] Refactor/Refine/Rewrite CRUD of Iteration 1